d3x0r/Starbase-Ships/README.md

 - 1500km distance empty
 - 16.5M kg; 6.2 TMR empty, 2.6 max load (no ore is max load in 1728v).
 - 60 min before replacing fuel rods (about 600k km at top speed)

+## Ring of Fire - First Build

+Actual build of fast, max part ring of fire ship; some of the thrusters are misnamed, multiple FCU's cause drastic issues in Real server... extra lag for controlling ship encountered... sort of figured things would stabilize; rapid acceleration causes radical jerks for no good reason (leverage of thrusters?)

+- Same as specs of RC1; added resource bridges, tried to separate engine rings to have separate scalars - even disable a ring entirely to save on fuel while mining.